English poetry: The 1960s and 1970s

 In the early part of the 1960s, the centre of gravity of mainstream poetry moved to Northern Ireland, with the emergence of Seamus Heaney, Tom Paulin, Paul Muldoon and others.
 In England, the most cohesive groupings can, in retrospect, be seen to cluster around what might loosely be called the modernist tradition and draw on American as well as indigenous models.

-The British Poetry Revival was a wide-reaching collection of groupings and subgroupings that embraces performance, sound and concrete poetry as well as the legacy of Pound, Jones, MacDiarmid, Loy and Bunting, the Objectivist poets, the Beats and the Black Mountain poets, among others.
+The British Poetry Revival was a late 1960s and early 1970s wide-reaching collection of groupings and subgroupings that embraces performance, sound and concrete poetry as well as the legacy of Pound, Jones, MacDiarmid, Loy and Bunting, the Objectivist poets, the Beats and the Black Mountain poets, among others.
 Leading poets associated with this movement include J. H. Prynne, Eric Mottram, Tom Raworth, Denise Riley and Lee Harwood.

 The Mersey Beat poets were Adrian Henri, Brian Patten and Roger McGough.
 Their work was a self-conscious attempt at creating an English equivalent to the Beats.
 Many of their poems were written in protest against the established social order and, particularly, the threat of nuclear war.
 Although not actually a Mersey Beat poet, Adrian Mitchell is often associated with the group in critical discussion.
 Contemporary poet Steve Turner has also been compared with them.

-English poetry now
+1980s and after

-Some consider the late Geoffrey Hill to have been the finest English poet of recent years.
+Geoffrey Hill, who died in 2016, has been considered to be among the most distinguished poets of his generation.".
+Hill was first published in the 1950s.
 The last three decades of the 20th century saw a number of short-lived poetic groupings, including the Martians, along with a general trend towards what has been termed 'Poeclectics', namely an intensification within individual poets' oeuvres of "all kinds of style, subject, voice, register and form".
-There has also been a growth in interest in women's writing, and in poetry from England's minorities, especially the West Indian community.
-Performance poetry including poetry slam continues to be active.
+There continued, crucially, an increased interest in women's writing, and in poetry from England's minorities (especially the West Indian community).
+Another important aspect of the 1980s and 1990s was the birth of key seminal poet-led organisations such as Torriano and Blue Nose Poets/writers inc. which, together, played a major role in establishing and disseminating the norms and etiquettes of grass-roots poetry workshops and readings one finds throughout the UK poetry scene today.
+Performance poetry including poetry slam continued to expand too, and are still active.
 Some poets who emerged in this period include Carol Ann Duffy, Andrew Motion, Craig Raine, Wendy Cope, James Fenton, Blake Morrison, Liz Lochhead, George Szirtes, Linton Kwesi Johnson, Benjamin Zephaniah.
-Mark Ford is an example of a poet influenced by New York School.
+Mark Ford is an example of a poet influenced by the New York School.